Sapphirine/SemanticCategIRT/README.md

 The following can be used as a guide to naviguate through the source / project-demo files:

-- BigDataFrontEnd.py is written by Miguel Costa, and fetches documents from the web using search engine APIs authorized with trial accounts!
+- BigDataFrontEnd.py was written by Miguel Costa, and fetches documents from the web using search engine APIs authorized with trial accounts!

-The analytical pipelines is written by Sami Mourad:
+The analytical pipeline was written by Sami Mourad:

 - STOPWORD.list is used by precompiledRegex.py.
 - precompiledRegex.py(c), precompiledGenrSubScor.py(c) are included by examineSETxRES.py and